Queer Jewish Farmers

 About Your Facilitators:

 Simcha Halpert-Hanson (they/them) is a teacher, song facilitator, farmer, drummer, ritual leader and fourth year rabbinical student at Hebrew College in Newton, MA.
-Simcha has led tefillah workshops, klaf (holy parchment) production workshops, text study and facilitated rhythmic and songful prayer experiences in many communities across the Northeast.
-They're the founder of Avodas Lev Northampton and co-founder of Nishmat Shoom, TransHallel, and Queer Jewish Farmers and TransHallel.
+Simcha has led tefillah (prayer) workshops, klaf (animal-based holy parchment) production workshops, text study sessions and facilitated rhythmic and songful prayer experiences in many communities across the Northeast.
+They founded Avodas Lev Western Mass and co-founded the projects Nishmat Shoom, Queer Jewish Farmers and TransHallel.
 Additionally, they have been working both large and small-scale organic vegetable farming for the last five growing seasons.

 Shoshana Mackay (she/her) is a beekeeper, compostodian, farmer, and educator.
 She farmed in Northern & Southern California, Wisconsin, and Oregon before finding her current home in Western NC.
 She also does live honeybee removal/rescues and teaches workshops on composting, gardening, canning, and queer Judaism.
 She’s a co-founder of Queer Jewish Farmers, where she brings together her passions for queer community empowerment and personalized Jewish ritual.